sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

     TERM=xterm-256color

 Restart the terminal so the changes can take effect.
-You should be done, now on to test it to see if it works.

-Everything should be done.
-Test it to see if it works, follow the instructions below.
+Everything should be done, to test it to see if it works, follow the instructions below.